Financial Aid Guide

 Your financial aid package may include money from a mix of sources:

-- Gift aid: This can include federal and state grants (for example, a Pell Grant or Cal Grant) and need-based university grants, all of which are awarded based on your FAFSA and/or CSS Profile.
+- Gift aid: This can include federal and state grants (for example, a Pell Grant or Cal Grant) and need-based university grants, all of which are awarded based on your FAFSA.
 It can also include merit scholarships that USF awards based on the strength of your admission application.
 Gift aid does not need to be repaid.
+Learn more about gift aid

 - Federal loans: These can include undergraduate subsidized loans (where the government pays the interest on the loan while you're enrolled at least half time) or unsubsidized loans (Accrues interest while enrolled in school from the time the loan is disbursed).
 The amount you can borrow varies, depending on your family's circumstances and grade level.
 Visit studentaid.gov for more information and the required forms to complete if you plan to accept your federal loans or apply for a Parent PLUS loan.